Yes, Dogs Can Suffer From Allergies!

 Because of constant itching, this may be followed by secondary infection, lesion, hot spots, excessive shedding or hair loss, scabbing and scratch-induced wound.

-If you see your pup scratching more than usual and it persists for a week or two, it’s time to bring your pooch to the vet and have him checked.
+If you see your pup scratching more than usual and it persists for a week or two, it’s time to bring your pooch to the vet and have your four-legged buddy checked.

 One of the best ways for your dog to get rid of irritants is through sneezing.
 However, if the allergy is persistent, then sneezing becomes persistent as well.

 When sneezing does not work, your dog’s respiratory system may produce mucus in an attempt to mobilize allergen out of the respiratory tract.
 As a result, you may hear a wheezing sound and observe watery eyes or nose.
 Worse, your dog may have difficulty breathing.

 Sneezing, as a sign of allergy, can be caused by a wide range of factors.
 For example, if your dog has a seasonal allergy, it could be due to environmental pollutants such as pollen, mold, ragweed, and various types of grass.

 Moreover, there might also be some allergens in your home.
 These may include dust, carpet powder, indoor cleaning products, perfume, and various industrial chemicals.
 Beware of the various circumstances that could have led to the sneezing attacks of your dog.

 Vomiting and diarrhea